RRafiee/NIMBLE/README.md

 Medulloblastoma subgrouping using an optimised nanoString classifier derived from next-generation sequencing (NGS) data

 ## Input:
-csv file, raw data of nanoString gene expression
+A csv file including raw data (expression level) of 36 medulloblastoma subgroup-specific signature genes using nanoString nCounter Technology.

 The column names must be sample names and row names must be 36 gene names (no need to be oredered)